NikhilNarayana/Melee-YouTube-Uploader/README.md

 ## How to use advanced features - Video Version: https://youtu.be/mw0sP7YJVfE

 ### History - Fixing an upload that didn't work
 History was built so I could fix uploads that exceeded the title limit on YouTube (100 characters).
+This actually happens very rarely now because I've employed a number of tricks to minify the title as much as possible.

 By loading the history window from the menubar, you can double click any row in the list to reload the form with the values you inputted for that submission.
 Every submission will create a new entry, but the history window is only updated on load, you will need to close and reopen it to see new entries.